mloberg/OmniBot/README.md

 	bot = new Robot 'BotName', ircSettings

+	bot.start

 ## Modules

 Modules are ways of extending OmniBot without editing OmniBot's source code.
 There is a set of [modules](https://github.com/mloberg/OmniBot-Modules) I have written, or you can also write your own.
+Some Hubot scripts may also be compatible with OmniBot.

 ## Contributing